What is statutory sick pay?

 There are statutory sick pay rules.
 When an employee is ill for at least four days in a row (and that includes non-working days), then they qualify for SSP.

-And how long does statutory sick pay last?
-Up to 28 weeks.
-Employee don’t receive it for the first three days, unless they’ve had a period of sick time off work in the previous eight weeks.
+Employees won't receive SSP for the first three days, unless they’ve had a period of sick time off work in the previous eight weeks and did not recieve SSP for the first three working days at that time.

-Statutory sick pay amounts don’t vary.
-Staff can’t receive less SSP pay than the statutory amount.
+Statutory sick pay amounts don’t vary and you staff can’t receive less SSP pay than the statutory amount.
 If your business is offering a sick pay scheme, then what you pay may be higher than the standard amount.

 That’s up to your business, however.
 You can explain all of that in your contracts of employment on a relevant workplace policy.